horrorclause/easyCalculator/README.md

 # easyCalculator
-A simple python operand calculator
+A simple python operand calculator that takes in two numerical inputs and a basic operator and returns the result
++ - * / %